Strong 1-boundedness, $L^2$-Betti numbers, algebraic soficity, and graph products: Preliminaries

 \subsection{Graph products}

 We will now define the graph product of von Neumann algebras, and some important related notions.
-As the vertices of the graph will label distinct algebras, we will often refer to them as ``colours'', saving ``vertices'' for the objects in digraphs.
-We will have a graph $\cG = (\cC, \cE)$ and a collection of finite tracial von Neumann algebras $(M_c, \tau_c)$ for each $c \in \cC$.
-The graph product will be constructed as finite von Neumann algebra containing a copy of each $M_c$ in such a way that $M_c$ and $M_{c'}$ are in tensor product position if $(c, c') \in \cE$, and in free position otherwise.
+Given a graph $\cG = (\cV, \cE)$ and a collection of finite tracial von Neumann algebras $(M_v, \tau_v)$ for each $v \in \cV$, the graph product will be constructed as finite von Neumann algebra containing a copy of each $M_v$ in such a way that $M_v$ and $M_{v'}$ are in tensor product position if $(v, v') \in \cE$, and in free position otherwise.

-\begin{defn} Let $\cG = (\cC, \cE)$ be a graph.
-We say that a word $(c_1, \ldots, c_n) \in \cC^n$ is \emph{$\cG$-reduced} provided that whenever $i < k$ are such that $c_i = c_k$, there is some $j$ with $i < j < k$ so that $(c_i, c_j) \notin \cE$. \end{defn}
+\begin{defn} Let $\cG = (\cV, \cE)$ be a graph.
+We say that a word $(v_1, \ldots, v_n) \in \cV^n$ is \emph{$\cG$-reduced} provided that whenever $i < k$ are such that $v_i = v_k$, there is some $j$ with $i < j < k$ so that $(v_i, v_j) \notin \cE$. \end{defn}

-If $(c_1, \ldots, c_n) \in \cC^n$ is such a word and $x_i \in M_{c_i}$, then saying the word is \emph{not} $\cG$-reduced is exactly saying that two $x_i$'s from the same algebra could be permuted next to each other and multiplied, giving a shorter word.
+If $(v_1, \ldots, v_n) \in \cV^n$ is such a word and $x_i \in M_{v_i}$, then saying the word is \emph{not} $\cG$-reduced is exactly saying that two $x_i$'s from the same algebra could be permuted next to each other and multiplied, giving a shorter word.

-\begin{defn} Let $\cG = (\cC, \cE)$ be a graph, $(M, \tau)$ be a tracial von Neumann algebra, and for each $c \in \cC$ let $M_c \subseteq M$ be a von Neumann sub-algebra.
-Then the algebras $(M_c)_{c \in \cC}$ are said to be \emph{$\cG$-independent} if: $M_c$ and $M_d$ commute whenever $(c, d) \in \cE$; and whenever $(c_1, \ldots, c_n)$ is a $\cG$-reduced word and $x_1, \ldots, x_n \in M$ are such that $x_i \in M_{c_i}$ and $\tau(x_i) = 0$, we have $\tau(x_1\cdots x_n) = 0$.
+\begin{defn} Let $\cG = (\cV, \cE)$ be a graph, $(M, \tau)$ be a tracial von Neumann algebra, and for each $v \in \cV$ let $M_v \subseteq M$ be a von Neumann sub-algebra.
+Then the algebras $(M_v)_{v \in \cV}$ are said to be \emph{$\cG$-independent} if: $M_v$ and $M_w$ commute whenever $(v, w) \in \cE$; and whenever $(v_1, \ldots, v_n)$ is a $\cG$-reduced word and $x_1, \ldots, x_n \in M$ are such that $x_i \in M_{v_i}$ and $\tau(x_i) = 0$, we have $\tau(x_1\cdots x_n) = 0$.